Mugabe makes post-coup appearance but where's his wife 'Gucci Grace'?

 But it is her political ambitions that some analysts say are the main cause of this week's military move against her husband.

-She rose through the ranks of the ruling party, Zanu PF, and many within it feared she was positioning herself to take over from her husband after he died.
-Earlier this year she suggested that he should run as "a corpse" if he died before the schedule 2018 presidential elections.
+She rose through the ranks of the ruling party, Zanu PF, and many members feared she was positioning herself to take over after her husband's death.
+Earlier this year she suggested that he should run as "a corpse" if he died before presidential elections scheduled for next year.

-Matters came to a head in a feud with vice president, Emmerson Mnangagwa — a henchman nicknamed "The Crocodile" who was seen has her main rival to power.
+Matters came to a head in a feud with the vice president, Emmerson Mnangagwa — a henchman nicknamed "The Crocodile" who was seen has her main rival for power.

-In a direct challenge to his authority, she suggested earlier this month that she could become deputy to her husband.
+In a direct challenge to Mnangagwa's authority, she suggested this month that she could become her husband's deputy.

 Days later, Mnangagwa was fired on charges that he "consistently and persistently exhibited traits of disloyalty, disrespect, deceitfulness and unreliability."